syed-islam/syed-islam.github.io/docs/notes/aws-dva/storage.md

 |Lifecycle rules |:white_check_mark:  | :white_check_mark: | :white_check_mark:|

 #### S3 INT
- * Has Frequent Access and Infrequent Access
+ * Has Frequent and  Access and Archival.
  * Moves automatically between the tiers.
 Move to infrequent if object not accessed for 30 days and frequent once object is accessed.
  * Frequent is more expensive that infrequent
  * Per object monitoring fess in Intelligent Tier plus storage costs.

 #### S3 Glacier